- What water kefir is

 Can I use coconut water to make water kefir?

 Yes, coconut water can be used to make water kefir.
 We recommend rehydrating the water kefir grains using sugar water and then making a few batches of sugar water kefir prior to using coconut water.
+Before getting started make sure your grains are fully hydrated and have been culturing in sugar water for at least 3 weeks.
 Alternate coconut water batches with sugar water batches to keep the grains healthy.

 Can I use honey to make water kefir?